Understanding SSL/TLS: The Foundation of Secure Web Communication

 - CA: Certificate Authority - organization that issues certificates

-- CSR: Certificate Signing Request - file you send to CA to get a certificate
+- CSR: Certificate Signing Request - file you send to a CA to get a certificate

 - PEM: Privacy Enhanced Mail - common certificate file format